 Like other chargers, commanders can make an optional wheel at the start of the charge but other changes of direction are not allowed.
-Commanders may charge with a unit they are attached to already, or charge to attach to a unit that is charging, or charge to attach to a unit that is locked in melee from a previous turn.
+Commanders may charge with a unit they are attached to already, or charge to attach to a unit that has just conducted a charge, or charge to attach to a unit that is locked in melee from a previous turn.